openshift-labs/learn-katacoda/introduction/developing-with-odo/05-exposing-components-to-public.md

-We have deployed our application's `backend` component and connected the `frontend` component to it.
+We have deployed our application's `backend` component and updated both component's configurations to connect the `frontend` component to the `backend`.
 Let's create an external URL for our application so we can see it in action:

 `odo url create frontend --port 8080`{{execute}}